Clean energy advocates, solar industry reps to discuss Duke Energy’s plot to hobble North Carolina’s rooftop solar program

 Bob Kingery, co-founder and co-owner, Southern Energy Management

 John Barnes, CEO, Rebuilding Broken Places Community Development Corp., Goldsboro, NC

-Cathy Buckley, director of statewide organizing at the nonprofit NC Alliance To Protect Our People and the Places We Live.
+Cathy Buckley, Director of statewide organizing, Alliance to Protect Our People and the Places We Live (APPPL)